klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/README.md

     -   Binding libfabric install
     -   Binding some system files

+-   Variables defined at the top of the EasyConfig file:

+    -   `local_ccpe_version`: This will be used as the value for `CCPE_VERSION` and the directory used for the Lmod cache.
+Set to `24.11-raw` for this container.

+    -   `local_appl_lumi`: System subdirectory that will be used for `/appl/lumi` in the container.

 -   We inject the file `/.singularity.d/env/99-z-ccpe-init` which we use to define additional environment variables in the container that can then be used to execute commands.